precog/client-libraries/doc/src/visualization-api.v1.rst

 classname : string
 	An optional class name to associate with the geometries container.
-The ``classname`` may be used for styling purposes. click : function(object datapoint_, object stats_) void A handler function that is executed when the user click or touches a datapoint_. color : string OR function(datapoint_, stats_) string This parameter determins how the geometries are colored.
+The ``classname`` may be used for styling purposes. click : function(object datapoint_, object stats_) void A callback function that is executed when the user click or touches a datapoint_. color : string OR function(datapoint_, stats_) string This parameter determines how the geometries are colored.
 The default value is ``css`` but the field accept any of the following:
 	 * ``"css"`` or ``"css-{int}"`` :
-	 	It uses the colors in the stylesheet to colour the geometries.
-The colors in the css palette are automatically detected and the color scale is divided proportionally to associate the values in the axis with each color in the palette.
+	 	It uses the colors in the stylesheet to color the geometries.
+The colors in the css palette are automatically detected and the color scale is divided proportionally to associate the values along the axis with each color in the palette.
 You can reduce the number of values used by specifying an integer number after the dash: ``"css-5"`` will only use the first 5 colors in the associated CSS stylesheet.
 	 * ``function()`` :
 		a custom function whose return value must be a valid CSS color string.
 	 * ``"i-{color1},{color2},..."`` or ``"interpolated-{color1},{color2},..."`` :